 The Trust for Public Land’s LandVote database shows that nearly $2 billion in local and state ballot measures for land conservation were approved by voters in 2018.
 It shows that even in a time when voters are tax-averse, ballot measures for parks, recreation and land conservation are passing with overwhelming voter support, an average of 75 percent voter approval.

 And, once ballot measures are passed, funding for parks at the state and local level can be leveraged with private dollars through public/private partnerships that extend and expand the boundaries of public lands and parks.
 The Conservation Fund’s Conservation Finance Network (CFN) provides technical assistance to nonprofits and to local and state governments working together on land conservation projects.
-For information on how your agency can work with land trusts and other nonprofits, click here.
+Learn how your agency can work with land trusts and other nonprofits.

 This year, perhaps more than at any time in recent memory, is a time for all advocates for parks and recreation to stand up for our parks and public spaces.
 Everyone should learn what is happening at the national level and step up our advocacy in support of protecting our nation’s land, waters and public spaces.
 We have taken their protection for granted for many decades, but if we are not alert and aware, hard-fought gains may disappear with the stroke of a pen.
 Your vote can make the difference — in your community, in your state and in our nation.
 Vote for Parks!